Alam Sutera: Transportation

-Alam Sutera has direct access to Jakarta-Merak Toll Road.
-TransJakarta operates feeder routes to connect the township with Jakarta city center.

-Township has an internal shuttle bus service, known as "SuteraLoop", which services Alam Sutera proper.
+Alam Sutera has direct access to Jakarta–Merak Toll Road.
+Transjakarta operates one feeder route to connect the township with Jakarta city center, namely route S61 (Alam Sutera–Blok M).
+The township has an internal shuttle bus service, known as "SuteraLoop", which services Alam Sutera proper.
 It connects all areas in Alam Sutera including residential and commercial areas as well.

+In the future, Alam Sutera will be connected with the Jakarta MRT East–West Line plan connecting Cikarang in the east with Balaraja in the west.